 Our only gripe is that for a stationary air compressor designed to last a lifetime, the manufacturer only provides a one-year warranty.

-A close runner-up for top honors, and earning our premium reputation is the Ingersoll Rand 2340L5.
+A close runner-up for top honors, and earning our premium reputation is the Ingersoll Rand 2340L5-V two-stage air compressor.

-The Ingersoll is powered by synthetic lubricant which should last 2,000 hours between servicing.
+The Ingersoll Rand 2340L5-V is powered by synthetic lubricant which should last 2,000 hours between servicing.

 Just be sure it has enough PSI to fit your needs.
 By comparison, the Puma has up to 135 PSI as compared to up to 175 for the Quincy or the Ingersol Rand.